Ben Shelton

 Benjamin Todd Shelton (born October 9, 2002) is an American professional tennis player.
-He has a career-high singles ranking of world No. 5 by the ATP, achieved on 9 November 2025, and a career-high doubles ranking of No. 68, achieved on 20 May 2024.
-Shelton has won three singles titles on the ATP Tour, including a Masters 1000 event at the 2025 Canadian Open, and reached two major semifinals at the 2023 US Open and the 2025 Australian Open.
+He has been ranked world No. 4 in men's singles by the Association of Tennis Professionals (ATP), achieved in September 2026.
+Shelton has won seven ATP Tour singles titles, including two Masters 1000 trophies at the 2025 and 2026 Canadian Opens.
+His best result at the majors is reaching the final of the 2026 US Open.
+He is currently the American No. 1 player in singles.

-Shelton made his ATP Tour debut at the 2022 Atlanta Open.
-In January 2023, Shelton reached the quarterfinals of just his second major tournament, the 2023 Australian Open.
-Later that year, he improved to reach the semifinals of the US Open, and won his first tour title at the 2023 Japan Open.
-In 2025, Shelton broke into the top 10 of the ATP rankings and won his first Masters 1000 title at the 2025 National Bank Open.

-Shelton is known for his powerful left-handed serves and boisterous personality.
-He is coached by his father, former professional player and college coach Bryan Shelton.
+Shelton has won one doubles title, at the 2026 U.S. Men's Clay Court Championships with Andrés Andrade, and has a career-high doubles ranking of world No. 68, attained in May 2024.

-Early and personal life
+Early life

-Shelton is the son of former professional tennis player, Florida Gators men's tennis coach Bryan Shelton, who now coaches his son.
-His mother, Lisa Witsken Shelton, was also a highly ranked junior tennis player, and his uncle, Todd Witsken, was a professional tennis player.
+Shelton was born on October 9, 2002, in Atlanta, Georgia.
+Shelton is the son of former professional tennis player Bryan Shelton.
+His mother, Lisa Witsken Shelton, was a highly ranked junior tennis player, and his uncle, Todd Witsken, was a professional tennis player.
 His sister Emma played college tennis at Florida.
-Shelton was born in Atlanta, Georgia, as his father was the then-coach of Georgia Tech's women's tennis team.
-He graduated from Buchholz High School and currently lives in Gainesville, Florida.
+Shelton was born in Atlanta as his father was the then-coach of Georgia Tech's women's tennis team.
+He grew up in Gainesville, Florida, after his father became the coach of Florida Gators men's tennis team.

-In March 2025, Shelton began dating soccer player Trinity Rodman.

-Junior career

-As a child, Shelton played American football, and his parents did not pressure him to play tennis.
-At age 12, Shelton began playing tennis regularly, coached by his father, who at the time was a college tennis coach.
+Shelton played American football in his early childhood, and his parents did not pressure him to play tennis.
+At age 12 he began playing tennis regularly, coached by his father.

+He graduated from Buchholz High School.

+Juniors

-Shelton peaked at a high of the No. 3 player in the USTA Boys' 18s division and No. 306 ITF Junior.
-He was a finalist at the 2020 USTA Boys 18s Singles Winter Nationals and won the 2019 USTA Boys 16s Doubles Clay Court tournament.
+Shelton peaked at No. 3 in the USTA Boys' 18s division rankings.
+He was a runner-up at the 2020 USTA Boys 18s Winter Nationals and won the 2019 USTA Boys 16s tournament in doubles.

+Shelton had mixed results on the ITF junior circuit and reached a junior combined ranking of No. 306 in December 2020.